 With the living donation of a kidney, one kidney is taken from a donor and given to a recipient.
 Living liver donation is when a healthy person donates a portion of their liver to someone waiting for a liver transplant.
 There are many benefits to living organ donation, including shorter wait times, a lowered risk of rejection and a greater chance for a successful outcome.

 What can I expect with living organ donation?

 You will participate in an extensive evaluation to ensure you are healthy and at minimal risk for complications.
-In general, donors should be between 19 and 50 years old without chronic medical illnesses, and should be at a healthy weight determined by body mass index (BMI).
+Living donors should generally be at least 19 years old and healthy with normal kidney or liver function.

 Surgery usually lasts approximately four to six hours.
 If at any point your surgeon is concerned about your condition, the surgery will be stopped.
 Your safety is our primary concern.
-Most living donors are in the hospital for five to seven days after surgery, and will continue to recover at home for four to six weeks after.
+Most living donors are hospitalized for five to seven days after surgery.
+They will continue to recover at home for four to six weeks after surgery.

 Why you should choose Nebraska Medicine

 As the only living donor facility in Nebraska, we offer follow-up information six months, one year and two years after donation, including lab work, clinic visits and more.
 When the care required needs the most innovative, cutting-edge and unique services available, Nebraska is the place to be.
 Learn more about our world-renowned transplant program.